 - Paws and Pals Dog Shampoo – We’re going to try this soon, but we haven’t yet.
 However, it’s been recommended to us many times and we often see it in forums.
 Browsing their product page, they seem like a great company too!

-Beagles are prone to getting smelly, and more frequent bathing may be necessary to keep them smelling fresh.
-Seriously, Rover calls them one of the 10 stinkiest dog breeds.
+Beagles are prone to getting smelly, and more frequent bathing may be necessary to keep them smelling fresh and odor-free.
+Seriously, Rover calls them one of the 10 stinkiest breeds and without baths, they’ll stink up a room.

 Shaving Your Beagle?

-Shaving your Beagle is not something I would recommend as a method of dealing with shedding.
+Shaving your Beagle is not something I would recommend as a method of dealing with all the shedding.
 Plenty of owners do it, but it can potentially hurt your Beagle’s coat in the future.

-According to Dogs Naturally Magazine, the double coat may grow back, but it doesn’t grow back the same.
-The texture of the coat won’t feel the same as it once was.
+According to Dogs Naturally, the double coat may grow back, but there’s a good chance it does not grow back the same.
+In fact, the texture of the coat won’t feel the same as it once was no matter what you do.

-Eventually the double coat will grow out to be a more velcro-like, sticky coat.
-So anytime your Beagle plays in the backyard, the dog may come back with twigs and debris stuck on the fur.
+If shaved, the Beagle’s double coat may eventually grow out to be a more velcro-like, sticky coat.
+So anytime your Beagle plays in the backyard, the dog may come back with twigs and debris stuck on the fur, which means more brushing.

 For this reason, it’s simply not worth shaving your Beagle to “save some time” and hassle.
-In the end, your dog will be stuck with a coat that’s not as effective in protecting them in the long term.
+In the long run, your dog will be stuck with a coat that’s not as effective in protecting them from all the elements that nature intended it to.

 Is a Beagle For Me?

 However, they do require some effort in grooming and proper nutrition in order to maintain a healthy coat.
-If you don’t even have 15 minutes a day to brush your Beagle, then they may not be for you.
+If you don’t even have 15 minutes a day to brush your Beagle, then they may not be suited for you or your family.

-But if you can deal with the shedding, especially during shedding seasons, then Beagles are amazing companions and pets.
-They’re friendly and always cheerful.
-There are few dog breeds as balanced as the Beagle.
+But if you can deal with the shedding, especially during shedding seasons, then Beagles can be amazing companions and pets.
+They’re friendly, cheerful and play well with kids.
+There are few dog breeds as even-tempered as the Beagle.

 If you decide to bring one home, you won’t regret it.
 There’s a reason why so many millions of happy Beagle owners love their dogs.